Chichijima: Island development

-Futami Harbor, the port at Chichijima.
-Right of center, at the edge of the harbor, is the settlement of Oku (or Okumura), site of the initial Oubeikei settlement.
+Futami Port, Chichijima.
+Right of center, at the edge of the port, is the settlement of Oku (or Okumura), site of the initial Oubeikei settlement.

 Astronomy and telemetry stations

 The Japanese National Institute of Natural Sciences (NINS) is the umbrella agency maintaining a radio astronomy facility on Chichijima.
 Since 2004, the National Astronomical Observatory of Japan (NAOJ) has been a division of NINS.
 The NINS/NAQJ research is on-going using a VLBI Exploration of Radio Astronomy (VERA) 20. m radio telescope.
 The dual-beam VERA array consists of four coordinated radio telescope stations located at Mizusawa, Iriki, Ishigakijima, and Ogasawara.
 The combined signals of the four-part array produce a correlated image which is used for deep space study.

 Japan Aerospace Exploration Agency also maintains a facility on Chichijima.
 The Ogasawara Downrange Station at Kuwanokiyama was established in 1975 as a National Space Development Agency of Japan facility.
 The station is equipped with radar (rocket telemeter antenna and precision radar antenna) to check the flight trajectories, status, and safety of rockets launched from the Tanegashima Space Center.